ASendellPrice/IIB-rtd/docs/source/sop_guide_purpose.rst

 -----

-.. rubric:: Purpose examples for different procedure types:
+.. rubric:: Example content:

 .. tab-set::

    .. tab-item:: 🧬 Bioinformatics

+      **Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance**

       .. div:: sd-light-blue

-         **Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance**

          The purpose of this procedure is to assemble and analyse sequence data generated from next-generation sequencing (NGS) of HIV samples to produce high-quality consensus genomes from which antiviral resistance can be inferred.
 This procedure forms part of the HIV genomic testing workflow, following sequencing and preceding clinical reporting.

          It defines a standardised bioinformatics workflow for the processing, assembly, and interpretation of HIV genomic data, ensuring accuracy, reproducibility, and clinical reliability in antiviral resistance prediction.